 29-30 June 2018, Angela Wanhalla and Kate Stevens will present a joint paper, ‘Affective Economies: Māori women in southern New Zealand’s whaling worlds’, at the New Histories of Pacific Whaling Symposium, University of Hawaii, Honolulu (co-sponsored by the Rachel Carson Center, the University of Oregon and the Centre for Research on Colonial Culture).

-11-13 December 2017, Violeta Gilabert will present at Emotions of Cultures/Cultures of Emotions: Comparative Perspectives, the inaugural conference of the Society for the History of Emotions (SHE), University of Western Australia, Perth.
+11-13 December 2017, Violeta Gilabert presented at Emotions of Cultures/Cultures of Emotions: Comparative Perspectives, the inaugural conference of the Society for the History of Emotions (SHE), University of Western Australia, Perth.

-4-5 December 2017, Angela Wanhalla will present ‘Mr & Mrs Flowers: Race, Marriage and Imperial Mobility’ at Garrison Towns in the 19th Century, Victoria University of Wellington.
+4-5 December 2017, Angela Wanhalla presented ‘Mr & Mrs Flowers: Race, Marriage and Imperial Mobility’ at Garrison Towns in the 19th Century Symposium, Victoria University of Wellington.

-29 November-1 December 2017, Inano Walter and Violeta Gilabert will present on aspects of their research at the biennial New Zealand Historical Association Conference, University of Auckland.
+29 November-1 December 2017, Inano Walter and Violeta Gilabert each presented on aspects of their Rutherford Discovery Fellowship-funded research at the biennial New Zealand Historical Association Conference, University of Auckland.

-28-29 November 2017, Angela Wanhalla will present at the Relating Histories: Studying the Family conference (an ANU and Macquarie University partnership initiative), National Library of Australia, Canberra.
+28-29 November 2017, Angela Wanhalla presented at the Related Histories: Studying the Contemporary Family conference (an ANU and Macquarie University partnership initiative), National Library of Australia, Canberra.

-28 November 2017, Angela Wanhalla will present at the Subjects and Aliens: Histories of Nationality in Australia and New Zealand Symposium, University of Wollongong, Australia.
+28 November 2017, Angela Wanhalla presented a paper on race and marital naturalisation during the Pacific War at the Subjects and Aliens: Histories of Nationality in Australia and New Zealand Symposium, University of Wollongong, Australia.

 5 October 2017, Inano Walter presented ‘Māori women, Māori marriage customs and the Native Land Court, 1865 – 1908’ at the Pacific Voices Postgraduate Symposium, University of Otago.